About Types Causes Treatments Myths Resources

 Acne occurs when a hair follicle and its associated oil (sebaceous) gland become blocked and inflamed.
-This provides an ideal environment for bacteria to grow and cause the skin to become irritated, red and tender.
+This provides an ideal environment for bacteria (Cutibacterium acnes, formerly known as Propionibacterium acnes) to grow and cause the skin to become irritated, red and tender.

-People with acne often have larger sebaceous glands and produce more sebum than people with unaffected skin.
+People with acne often have larger sebaceous glands and produce more sebum than people without acne.
 Sebum is a waxy/oily substance that prevents the hair and skin from drying out.

-Blackheads, whiteheads, pimples (zits) and cysts develop on the face, neck, back, chest and shoulders because this is where oil glands are largest and most active.
+Blackheads, whiteheads, pimples (zits) and cysts tend to develop on the face, neck, back, chest and shoulders, because this is where oil glands are largest and most active.

 Acne is a very common skin condition and, because it is caused by hormonal changes resulting in increased oil (sebum) production, it usually begins at puberty.

 Non-inflamed acne (comedonal acne)

 Comprises of blackheads or whiteheads that result from oil glands becoming blocked.
 Dermatologists call these 'comedones'.
 If left untreated, non-inflamed acne can often progress into inflamed acne.